 I got to spend some time with him in Kenya.
 He's an extraordinarily practical fellow; not a lot of tolerance for religiosity.
 He encourages folks to live the larger life of caring for one another and making a way forward together.

-part of an assistance project Samuel and friends manage.
+A community kitchen cooking cornmeal for school kids, part of an assistance project Samuel and friends manage. |

 Then, "I am glad that God our father makes a way where there is no way.
 The two girls will be taken by Barnabas Children Centre, Utange."